John of Tella: Politeia

 This model of politeia was strongly supported by Severus of Antioch, who often corresponded with John.
 He compared it to the remaining 7,000 Israelites that God had preserved during Prophet Elijah's time.
 Severus likened the "idolaters" of the Roman and Sassanid empires to those condemned by Elijah, thus celebrating John's clergy as a faithful remnant of orthodoxy.
 The word politeia appears frequently in Syriac translations of Severus's letters which indicates that the Greek originals also contained it.
 One such example is a letter addressed to a certain Simeon, archimandrite of the monastery of Teleda, telling him that "it befits [his] politeia" to be included in the community of orthodox clergymen; this letter mirrors the patience exhibited by Israelite kings, suggesting that he should also embody patience while emphasizing his role as a model for his community.
 Another example is found in a letter that describes the Mosaic laws that the Jews were required to abide by against the laws of external emperors that were not of God.
 Hence, Severus stressed that these earthly religious leaders should stand firm and not yield to the demands of emperors while remaining steadfast under persecution, just as the Israelites were instructed not to associate with pagans and idolators.

-A recurring theme in the writings of Severus, John, and their followers is the rejection of imperial religious coercion by both the Roman and Persian states, the faithful urged to stand firm under persecution and to prioritize divine command over imperial law.
+A recurring theme in the writings of Severus, John, and their followers is the rejection of imperial religious coercion by both the Byzantine and Persian states, the faithful urged to stand firm under persecution and to prioritize divine command over imperial law.
 Severus strongly endorsed John's ordinations and urged him to gather Miaphysites from far and wide, including Persia (noting that Elias may have been referring to Persian-controlled Mesopotamian towns) and Armenia, who would return to their home parishes after ordination.

-John's politeia also sought to maintain clear distinctions between orthodoxy and heresy by outlining the problems along the Roman-Persian frontier where diverse Christian communities intermingled.
+John's politeia also sought to maintain clear distinctions between orthodoxy and heresy by outlining the problems along the Byzantine-Persian frontier where diverse Christian communities intermingled.
 He expressed concern that contact with the nearby Church of the East might lead to the adoption of its liturgical vessels and practices.
 Instead, he preferred to integrate Arabs and other nomads into the Miaphysite communion rather than commune Chalcedonians.
 By bringing anti-Chalcedonian Christians together across linguistic and imperial divides into a single ecclesiastical structure, John was able to transcend political boundaries.
 Later, John of Ephesus would describe John of Tella's deeds as preceding those of Jacob Baradaeus.